-- 1. Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service. - If your modem uses a battery backup, remove the battery. - Plug in and turn on your modem.If your modem uses a battery backup, put the battery back in. - 3.
-Connect your modem to the Internet port of your router with the black Ethernet cable that came with your router. - 4.
+1. Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service.

+If your modem uses a battery backup, remove the battery.

+- Plug in and turn on your modem.
+If your modem uses a battery backup, put the battery back in. - 3.
+Connect your modem to the Internet port of your router with the yellow Ethernet cable that came with your router. - 4.
 Connect the power adapter to your router and plug the power adapter into an outlet. - 5.
 Press the Power On/Off button on the back panel of the router.

-Connect to the Network and Access the Router
+2 Connect to the Router's Network and Automatically Set Up the Internet Connection

 You can connect to the router's WiFi networks or use a wired Ethernet connection.
-This chapter explains the ways you can connect and how to access the router and log in.
+This chapter explains the ways you can connect, how to access the router and log in, and how to automatically set up the Internet connection.